 Findings and Highlights from the Futuriom 5G Catalyst Report

-- Top 5G Edge Services – The most promising applications and use cases for 5G Edge Cloud include wireless broadband, streaming media, cloud gaming, connected vehicles, smart anything (Smart X), immersive experiences (VR/AR), Multi-access Edge Compute (MEC) as-a-service, and private wireless networks.
+- Top 5G Edge Services – The most promising applications and use cases for 5G Edge Cloud service providers include wireless broadband, streaming media, cloud gaming, connected vehicles, smart anything (Smart X), immersive experiences (VR/AR), Multi-access Edge Compute (MEC) as-a-service, and private wireless networks.

 - Cloud Ecosystems – Public cloud providers have stepped up their partnerships with CSPs and technology platform vendors.